 All of the claims in a patent have to be separately analyzed to determine what it covers.
 The examiners at the patent office are charged with a duty to do analysis, but the potential for mistakes is always there.
 All it takes is one mistake or oversight for an applicant to get something patented.

 US patents come with a safeguard in the form of a challenge after they are granted, offering a check and balance to make sure that mistakes are caught, but it's not a foolproof system.
 There's always the risk that an innovator won't fully disclose the patented invention to the public in order to gain a limited monopoly granted by a patent.
 There is a strong possibility that Ventures using private money will turn towards secrecy to protect the new DNA technologies that they create.
 This could frustrate overall progress and work against the greater good.

 If you need help with gene patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.